 HEOS account sign-in

-To use services like Spotify or Tidal you must be signed into a HEOS account on your speaker.
-Audio Hero shows the current account email at the top of the Music Sources panel.
+To use services like Spotify or Tidal you must be signed into a HEOS account on your device.
+Manage that sign-in from Settings → Device accounts → Manage device accounts.

-- Check Remember credentials to store them locally.
-Passwords are encrypted with Windows DPAPI (per-user) and never sent anywhere except to your HEOS device.
+- Credentials you choose to store are encrypted with Windows DPAPI (per-user) and never sent anywhere except to your HEOS device.
+They are never uploaded, even with cloud sync on.

 6. Search New